 Electronic monitoring is only done on an obstetric unit, so if you are not there you will need to be transferred.
 Most monitors allow you to move around.

-Your baby can be monitored in several ways which either check his/her heartbeat or check the balance of chemicals in his/her blood.
+Your baby can be monitored in several ways which either check their heartbeat or check the balance of chemicals in their blood.

 Pinard stethoscope and Doppler ultrasound